paulahitz8/RPGUIMenus/docs/README.md

 Since the beginning of the gaming era, the UI of a game miau miau miau.

 ## UI vs UX
 The terms UI and UX are often used incorrectly due to the lack of understanding of their actual meaning.
-UI, or _User Interface_, in video games is the way in which the player interacts with the game through methods, like the controller or keyboard, and interfaces, like the menus or HUD.
-On the other hand, UX, or _User Experience_, refers to how enjoyable or intuitive these interactions actually are.
-It is also important to clarify that the HUD, or _Head-Up-Display_, is the method in which the game visually displays the information to the player, being part of the game’s UI.
+UI, or User Interface, in video games is the way in which the player interacts with the game through methods, like the controller or keyboard, and interfaces, like the menus or HUD.
+On the other hand, UX, or User Experience, refers to how enjoyable or intuitive these interactions actually are.
+It is also important to clarify that the HUD, or Head-Up-Display, is the method in which the game visually displays the information to the player, being part of the game’s UI.

 ## Why is it important to have a good UI?
 The goal of a good UI is to provide information to the user in a clear and quick way, avoiding distractions or unnecessary information.
 After some research I found a good list of questions that can ensure a good use of the UI.
 These are the following: